juanmirod/juanmirod.github.io/talks.md

 permalink: /talks/
 ---

-During the last years I did some Brownbag TechTalks at Clarity.
-This tech-talks are a way to share your side projects and tech passions with your colleages in a low-risk environment.
+During the last years I did some Brownbag Tech-Talks at Clarity.
+This Tech-Talks are a way to share your side projects and tech passions with your colleagues in a low-risk environment.

 ### AI coding in 2025